 Kulinski K, DiCocco C, Skowronski S, Sprowls P. Advancing community-based falls prevention programs for older adults-the work of the administration for community living/administration on aging.
 Front Public Health.
 2017;5:4–4.

 Castro FG, Barrera M, Holleran Steiker LK.
 Issues and challenges in the design of culturally adapted evidence-based interventions.
 Annu Rev Clin Psychol.
 2010;6:213–39.

 We thank all the team involved in the development and implementation of the study: Vicki Gobel, Sonya Deiches, Keetah Smith, Tony Baez, Toni Rivera-Joachin, Carmen Cabrera, Dr. Patricia Tellez-Giron, Jim Krueger, Laura Hunt, Yolanda Tellez-Giron, Dellanira Rodriguez, Valerie Lecey, William Palmer, Kathy Purcell.

-The project was supported by the Clinical and Translational Science Award (CTSA) program through the National Center for Advancing Translational Sciences (NCATS), grant UL1TR002373.
+This project was supported by the Clinical and Translational Science Award (CTSA) program through the National Center for Advancing Translational Sciences (NCATS) grant UL1TR000427 and the University of Wisconsin-Madison School of Medicine and Public Health’s Wisconsin Partnership Program grant #3086.
 Additionally, Since July 2019, Dr. Mora Pinzon was supported by the University of Wisconsin Department of Family Medicine and Community Health Primary Care Research Fellowship, funded by grant T32HP10010 from the Health Resources and Services Administration.
 Funders did not have a role in the collection, analysis, and interpretation of data; neither participated in the writing of this manuscript.